The Best Super Bowl 2022 Commercials

 Cutwater Cocktails in a Can gave a shout out to the unsung heroes among us, the "lazy" ones who have figured out how to live life working smarter, not harder, and it's a toast we can definitely get behind.

 T-Mobile went for broke with three separate star-studded slots in the Super Bowl.
-The first two spots feature Dolly Parton and her goddaughter Miley Cyrus shilling for T-Mobiles 5G phones.
-The third spot was a Scrubs affair with Zach Braff and Donald Faison teaming up.
+The first two spots feature Dolly Parton and her goddaughter Miley Cyrus shilling for T-Mobile's 5G phones.

+The third T-Mobile spot was a Scrubs affair, with Zach Braff and Donald Faison teaming up to sing a duet to the tune of West Side Story's "I Feel Pretty."